 Why Can’t We Access The American Netflix From Outside the USA?

 Netflix is basically a content distributor and, as such, they are bound by broadcasting contracts much like any TV broadcaster.
 This means that they will often secure rights to offer some content in specific markets but not elsewhere.
-Take the popular TV show The Big bang Theory, for example.
-Netflix has secured streaming rights for the show in several European markets but not in the US, where the show is rather broadcast on “conventional” TV.
+Take the popular TV show The Big Bang Theory, for example.
+Netflix has secured streaming rights for the show in several European markets (you can watch it on Netflix UK, for example) but not in the US, where the show is rather broadcast on “conventional” TV.
 Netflix has a contractual obligation to actively prevent users from accessing content that has not been licensed for distribution in each market.

 As a streaming provider, the distribution rights to series and movies that Netflix manages to secure are often limited.
-For example, they own streaming rights to the immensely popular TV show The Big Bang Theory in some European markets but not in the US.
 Likewise, their own Netflix original content is often available in some markets on broadcast regular TV through agreements that forbid them from making it available on Netflix in these markets.
 Riverdale is a good example of a show that is not available on Netflix although it is a Netflix Original.

 Although we might not be happy about it, due to these distribution restrictions, the available content varies from region to region.
 Some titles may not be available on your local version of Netflix while they are in the next country.
 This is always disappointing but there’s not much we can do about it.
 Or is there?
-Generally speaking, the American Netflix is considered to be the one with the most content.
+Generally speaking, the American Netflix is considered to be the one with the most content, only second to Japan.
 And it certainly is the one that many non-US users would like to watch, if only they could.

 These distribution restrictions are enforced by Netflix by using a well-known technique called geo-blocking.
 It ensures that users can only access their localized version of Netflix.
 A user in the US, for example, can only access the American version of Netflix while one in Canada can only access the Canadian version and not the American one.